 When you’re visiting during Christmas in NYC, prepare yourself to be a part of the masses.
 This place is busy!
 However, some of the super touristy spots draw a crowd for good reason.
 The suggestions that follow are prime spots for experiencing Christmas in NYC.

 Rockefeller Christmas tree

 If you’re a super fan of Christmas, you’re pretty familiar with the Rockefeller Christmas Tree.
-It’s a showcase of the NYC Christmas scene (it even has its own program dedicated to its lighting, scheduled for November 30 at 7pm).
-In addition, it makes a regular appearances on the Today show during the holiday season.
+It’s a showcase of the NYC Christmas scene (it even has its own program dedicated to its lighting, scheduled for November 29, 2017 at 7:00 pm).
+In addition, it makes regular appearances on the Today show during the holiday season.
 And I’m a big fan!
 (Hi Savannah and Matt!)

 The main reason to visit: The Rockefeller Christmas Tree is the most iconic vision of an NYC Christmas.
-Standing at 78-feet tall, it is a sight to behold.
+Standing at 80-feet tall this year, it is a sight to behold.
 Yes, there are crowds.
 But, even a glimpse of the tree is truly magical.

 Tip: Use the B, D, F, M to 47th-50th Sts-Rockefeller Center Subway line to easily access Rockefeller Center.

 The Radio City Rockettes are an undeniable part of any celebration during Christmas in NYC.
 The high-kicking chorus line combines with classic numbers like the “Parade of Wooden Soldiers” for a sensational 90-minute show.
 This iconic Christmas show sells out fast.Radio City Christmas Spectacular Get your tickets for the as soon as possible to secure your seat.

 Tip: There’s no intermission at this show, so if you’re bringing the kids remember to plan accordingly.